ash-teach/dgl-104/docs/dgl104-2023wi/assignments.md

 As an added bonus, this practice of self-evaluation and self-reflection is an excellent first step in the process of developing a portfolio of *highly meaningful* work that you can exhibit to potential employers or clients: It's all well and good to produce a portfolio of your best work, but this process will help you to articulate precisely *why* your chosen work is so good (or meaningful), and *that* could definitely be the ingredient that makes a successful job interview or first client meeting.

 ### EXPECTATIONS <!-- {docsify-ignore} -->
 Honesty!
 The most critical expectation here is that you are true to your work and your efforts.
-By the end of the semester some of you will have put in an enormous amount of work and some of you will have just skirted the line of what is acceptable; in either case, you've learned something about yourself and your work habitsand you should report honestly on these.
+By the end of the semester some of you will have put in an enormous amount of work and some of you will have just skirted the line of what is acceptable; in either case, you've learned something about yourself and your work habits and you should report honestly on these.

 Completeness!
 Please fill out the checklist and self-evaluation questionnaire fully.
 It is not helpful to have a partially complete self-evaluation, so I'll consider any partially completed self-evaluations to be incomplete.